PhD Sociology of Education, Stanford University

 MA Sociology, Stanford University M.Ed School Leadership, Harvard University BS Human Development, Cornell University |

 Welcome!
-I am a sociologist of education who focuses on choice and decision-making.
-My work examines how different factors, including gender, race, and socio-economic status, influence academic predilections and course choices - and the impact of initial course choices on academic and career trajectories.
-I am currently a postdoc at The University of Pennsylvania exploring both undergraduate pathways and high school career and technical education (CTE) course choices.
-I am also the lead researcher for the Harvard Math Study, a research/practice partnership with the Harvard Math Department.
-Finally, I am a collaborating researcher with UC Irvine's MUST Project, exploring extracurricular choices.
+I am a sociologist of education who focuses on choice and undergraduate pathways.
+My work examines how different factors, including gender, race, and socio-economic status, influence academic predilections and course choices - and the impact of initial decisions on academic and career trajectories.
+I am currently a Senior Research Associate in the Office of Institutional Research at Cornell University exploring undergraduate pathways.
+I am also affiliated with both the Harvard Math Study, a research/practice partnership with the Harvard Math Department and Stanford's Pathways Longitudinal Cohort Study.
+Finally, I am a collaborating researcher with UC Irvine's MUST Project, exploring extracurricular patterns.
 I received my PhD from Stanford University where I was a Dissertation Fellow at the Clayman Institute for Gender Research as well as the lab manager for the Pathways Research Lab.
 In prior years I was a middle school math/science teacher, math coach, and administrator in East San Jose, CA, and also spent several years as an instructor and administrator in higher education. |

 My academic interests fall into three main areas: